George Ward Price: 'Enthusiast' for fascism

 In January 1934, Lord Rothermere ended the Daily Mail's support of the Conservative Party and instead endorsed the British Union of Fascists (BUF) led by Sir Oswald Mosley.
-In common with other Daily Mail journalists, Ward Price wrote favorably of the BUF and he joined the January Club, an upper class group of BUF supporters.
+In common with other Daily Mail journalists, Ward Price wrote favourably of the BUF and he joined the January Club, an upper class group of BUF supporters.
 After the violence during a BUF rally at Olympia Stadium on 8 June 1934 when a group of hecklers from the British Communist Party were violently ejected by the Blackshirts, Ward Price wrote in the Daily Mail: "If the Blackshirts movement had any need of justification, the Red Hooligans who savagely and systematically tried to wreck Sir Oswald Mosley's huge and magnificently successful meeting at Olympia last night would have supplied it.
 They got what they deserved.
 Olympia has been the scene of many assemblies and many great fights, but never had it offered the spectacle of so many fights mixed up with a meeting."

 On 19 December 1934 during a visit to Berlin, Lord Rothermere, his son Esmond, Ward Price and the merchant banker Sir Ernest Tennant all had dinner with Hitler at the Reich Chancellery.
-Ward Price was close to two of the famous Mitford sisters, namely Diana and Unity.
+Ward Price was close to two of the Mitford sisters, Diana and Unity.
 In the Daily Mail, Ward Price praised the beauty of the two sisters, writing "For Herr Hitler, the society of these two young Englishwomen has an attraction which can be readily imagined".
 About Unity Mitford, he wrote approvingly: "No one could sit long in a room as Miss Unity Mitford without noticing her.
 She had golden hair, fair skin, and blue eyes that attain the highest standard of that Nordic beauty which the Germans especially admire".
-Typical of Ward Price's reporting was a 1937 article, where he wrote:: "The sense of national unity-the Volkgemeinschaft-to which the Führer constantly appeals in his speeches is not a rhetorical invention, but a reality".
+Typical of Ward Price's reporting was a 1937 article, where he wrote:: "The sense of national unity—the Volkgemeinschaft—to which the Führer constantly appeals in his speeches is not a rhetorical invention, but a reality".